nyeogmi/bats-can-draw/README.md

 I'll probably add some support for Pico-8 style IO later.
 (I haven't coded this yet)

-I'll also set it up to use nearest-neighbor scaling. (which is just a CSS thing)

 ## What I coded

 - I set up the canvas to auto-resize to match the container.